 Although you may traditionally associate WaWa with the Northeast, the chain has been making in-roads in Florida.
 Currently, you can find these gas stations in Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Washington D.C., and Florida.

-This local chain has 72 locations in Pennsylvania that offer free air.
+This local chain has 72 locations in Pennsylvania that offer free air for tires.

 Royal Farms has 205 stores that offer free air to fill your tires.
 You can find these stores in Virginia, Pennsylvania, and New Jersey.